 Bernard Francis Casey was born in Prescott, Wisconsin (USA) on November 25, 1870.
-At the age of 22, he entered the diocesan seminary of St. Francis de Sales in Milwaukee, then in 1897, he joined the Capuchin Order, in the friary of St. Bonaventure in Detroit and received the name Francis Solanus.
+At the age of 22, he entered the diocesan seminary of St. Francis de Sales in Milwaukee, then, in 1897, he entered the Capuchin Order at the friary of St. Bonaventure in Detroit and received the name Francis Solanus.
 On July 24, 1904 he was ordained priest, with the restriction of not hearing confessions or preaching publicly.
-He spend the years of service between Yonkers, Manhattan, the convent of St. Bonaventure in Detroit, the convents of Brooklyn and Huntington, attracting many people because of the fame of his virtues and the extraordinary graces attributed to his prayers.
+He spent years of service between the friaries in Yonkers, Manhattan, St. Bonaventure’s in Detroit, Brooklyn and Huntington, attracting many people because of the fame of his virtues and the extraordinary graces attributed to his prayers.
 After several hospital treatments he died in the friary of St. Bonaventure in Detroit, on July 31, 1957.
 He was beatified on November 18, 2017.

 Fr.
 Solanus Casey was born Bernard Francis Casey on Nov.
 25, 1870 on a farm near Oak Grove, Wisconsin along the Mississippi River.
 He was the sixth child in a family of ten boys and six girls born to Irish immigrant parents who left Ireland after the famine years, the scourge of the Emerald Isle.

 Father: Bernard James Casey was born in 1840 at Castleblaney, County Monaghan.
 After his father’s death, at the age of 17, he left home with a younger sister.
 His mother’s last words to him were, “Barney boy, keep the faith.”
 They sailed from Liverpool on the SS Curling and arrived in Boston on July 29, 1857 to meet other relatives.
 Bernard became quite skilled as a shoemaker in Massachusetts.